gifale95/eeg_motor_imagery_decoding/README.md

 10. _HaLTSubjectK1610276StLRHandLegTongue.mat_
 11. _HaLTSubjectL1611166StLRHandLegTongue.mat_
 12. _HaLTSubjectM1611086StLRHandLegTongue.mat_
+To run the code, add the files to the directory `/project_dir/datasets/5f/data/used_data/`.

 ## CNN models
-The decoding analysis is performed using shallow and deep CNN architectures, as described in [Schirrmeister et al., 2018][schirrmeister].
+The decoding analysis is performed using the shallow ConvNet architecture described in [Schirrmeister et al., 2018][schirrmeister].

 [schirrmeister]: https://arxiv.org/abs/1703.05051v1